-1. Introduction
+1. Introduction (Policy Statement)

-The Corporate Social Responsibility (CSR) Policy (Policy) governs Deutsche Bank AG- India's ("DB") CSR activities in India.
+The Corporate Social Responsibility (CSR) Policy (Policy) governs Deutsche Investments India Private Limited ("the Company"), Corporate Social Responsibility activities in India.

-As a responsible global corporate citizen, DB acts to enable communities and economies to prosper.
-DB supports education projects that empower the next generation to achieve their full potential and helps to remove social and economic barriers that hold them back.
+As a responsible global corporate citizen, the Company acts to enable communities and economies to prosper.
+The Company supports education projects that empower the next generation to achieve their full potential and helps to remove social and economic barriers that hold them back.
 It assists enterprises that help to drive positive change in society to get off the ground and reach their next level.
 And it contributes to stronger and more inclusive communities through local provision to key concerns and by enriching the cultural landscape.
-DB does this together with like-minded partners from public and private sectors and with the commitment of its own highly skilled workforce.
-It encourages its employees to volunteer, fundraise and supports their efforts to make a difference.
+The Company does this together with like-minded partners from public and private sectors and with the commitment of its own highly-skilled workforce.
+It encourages its employees to volunteer and fundraise, and supports their efforts to make a difference.

-Additionally, in case of natural and human disasters, DB may provide ad-hoc relief and support for long-term reconstruction efforts.
+Additionally, in case of natural and human disasters, the Company may provide ad-hoc relief and support for long-term reconstruction efforts.